-Evolve Workplaces? ‘the model works, and they are reliable, we understand their process’ (Government Client)
+‘The model works and they are reliable, we understand their process.’ – Government Client

-At Evolve Workplaces our workplace mediations have been specifically designed to work for employers and employees.
+At Emverio Workplace Solutions our workplace mediations have been specifically designed to work for employers and employees.
 Over 80% of people who participate are successful and report back that they wish they had engaged in this process sooner.

-Anna Faoagali, the Principal and Director of Evolve Workplaces, Accredited Mediator and Specialist Workplace Mediator, has been facilitating mediations for over 20 years and now leads a team of workplace mediation experts across every jurisdiction in Australia including New South Wales, Queensland, Australian Capital Territory, Victoria, Tasmania and the Northern Territory.
+Anna Faoagali, the Principal and Director of Emverio Workplace Solutions, Accredited Mediation and Specialist Workplace Mediator, has been facilitating mediations for over 20 years and now leads a team of workplace mediation experts across every jurisdiction in Australia, including New South Wales, Queensland, Australian Capital Territory, Victoria, Tasmia and the Northern Territory.

-This means that all Evolve Workplace mediators use the same workplace mediation model and methodology making it easier for our National partners to rely on us to give your most important asset (your people) the best opportunity to repair their relationships.
+This means that all Emverio Workplace mediators use the same workplace mediation model and methodology, making it easier for our National partners to rely on s to give your most important asset (your people) the best opportunity to repair their relationships.
 Anna states:

-The pre-mediation sessions are conducted with the participants (usually employees) and the employer in the morning and a joint session with the parties in the afternoon.
+The pre-mediation sessions are conduct with the participants (usually employees) and the employer in the morning and a joint session is held with the parties in the afternoon.
 Because mediation is an informal intervention, and not disciplinary in nature, support people generally don’t need to come.

 This is because the process is designed to provide a genuine opportunity for the participants to explore what has happened in the past and how to move forward.
 Nevertheless, talk to us if you would like to bring a support person.
 They need to be consented to by both parties.
 Anna Faoagali states: